Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: Validation of the Model: Extensions and Simulations

-The theoretical models studied in Sections~\ref{sec:model} to \ref{sec:regulation} assume that any pair of stations are neighbors.
-Hence, intuitively, the larger the number of neighbors is, the closer the performance to the theoretical bound will be.
-Our numerical results show that, in the present situation, even a 2D grid exhibits a performance close to the theory.
-As the positioning of stations is similar to a 2D grid in many bike-sharing systems, it implies that the basic model reflects the behavior of realistic scenarios.
+To conclude, our simulations show that a 2D grid exhibits a performance similarly to the theory.
+As the positioning of stations is similar to a 2D grid in many bike-sharing systems, this implies that the basic model reflects the behavior of realistic scenarios.